 Visit the project page for news about temporary street closures during the demolition.

 Washington Boulevard Bridge over Jefferson Davis Highway

-On April 27, 2015, crews working for VDOT reduced traffic from three lanes to two in each direction on Washington Boulevard (Route 27) over Jefferson Davis Highway (Route 110) in Arlington.
+In April 2015, crews working for the Virginia Department of Transportation (VDOT) reduced traffic from three lanes to two in each direction on Washington Boulevard (Route 27) over Jefferson Davis Highway (Route 110) in Arlington.

-Drivers are advised to expect delays and use alternate routes if possible, particularly northbound during the a.m. rush hour, where drivers could experience a 10-minute delay.
+Drivers are advised to expect delays and use alternate routes if possible, particularly northbound during the AM rush hour, where drivers could experience a 10-minute delay.
 Motorists are also asked to be alert to Pentagon and Virginia State Police who will help facilitate traffic movement.

 For more information, visit VDOT’s website.